kevinkiprutomutai/kevinkiprutomutai.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a Graduate Student in the [Chen-Konno Electromagnetics and Antenna Engineering Laboratory](http://www.chenq.ecei.tohoku.ac.jp/) at Tohoku University in Sendai, Miyagi, Japan.
-At the moment I am primarily engaged in applied electromagnetics research but I've been working on a number of personal, cross-domain side projects that I will include in this website.
+At the moment I am primarily engaged in applied electromagnetics research but I've been working on a number of personal, cross-domain side projects that I will post on this website.
 Eventually.

 ------